 “They were looking closely for where the flowers are, what type of flowers they are, what type of plant,” she said.
 “It’s interesting how the app helped focus their attention around nature.”
 She noted that researchers are still analyzing the data, so it’s too soon to draw any conclusions from the initial field study.

-The next phase in the app’s development is a three-week experiment involving 30 or more kids ages 7-13, who will be given phones loaded with the app.
+The next phase in the app’s development is a three-week experiment involving 30 or more kids ages 9-13, who will be given phones loaded with the app.
 The app will track how often kids use it and where they go.
 Parents will be asked to fill out a diary and compare their children’s experience with the outdoors before and after the study.
-The study will take place later this spring, and Kawas said participants will be compensated for their time (the precise compensation is yet to be determined).
+The study will take place later this spring, and Kawas said participants will be compensated for their time with a $25 gift card for each week of the study.

 The NatureCollections team also includes Professor Joshua Lawler and doctoral student Sarah Chase, both from the School of Environmental and Forest Sciences.
 After this experiment, the researchers hope to be closer to answering their question of whether technology can help kids appreciate nature, rather than just luring them to park themselves in front of screens.